 If you notice that 75% of your audience likes The Daily Show, then you might consider adding references from the show to aid in your storytelling.

-Step 4: Bring your marketing strategies together by establishing an online brand
+Step 4: Bring your digital marketing strategies together by establishing an online brand

 Even with a marketing goal and insight into your audience’s needs, getting results can be tough.